network-flows/Lonestar-Mod-Guide/docs/Content.md

 - SkillPath: Name of the ability class.
 - SpritePath: Image of this item.

-\*Disabled: Can't appear in shop or random rewards, but may appear as a fixed reward of an event.
+\*Disabled: Can't appear in shop or random rewards, but may appear as a fixed reward of an event or in a historical save.
+Doesn't appear in the encyclopedia.

 ## Treasures